-For its forthcoming 15th issue, which will be published in November 2020, Humanitarian Alternatives is launching a call for articles for the issue’s focus theme “The post-COVID-19 world” (provisional title).
-This focus will be developed in partnership with The International Humanitarian Studies Association (IHSA) and will expand upon issue 14’s first COVID-19 focus, entitled “COVID-19: Impacts upon humanitarian action”, and going to press at the end of July 2020.
-If you are an stakeholder, a researcher or an observer of the international humanitarian community, and wish to submit a proposal for an article on this subject, please send a summary of your argument and an outline (2 pages maximum) to the following email address by 13 July 2020: email@example.com.
-You will receive a reply by 22 July 2020.
+For its forthcoming 16th issue, which will be published in March 2021, Humanitarian Alternatives is launching a call for papers for its next focus theme, “Sexist and sexual violence in the humanitarian sector”.
+If you are an actor, researcher or observer of the international humanitarian community, and you wish to submit a proposal for an article on this subject, please send a summary of your argument and an outline (2 pages maximum) to the following email address by 26th October 2020: firstname.lastname@example.org.
+You will receive a reply by 2nd November 2020 at the latest.

-The final deadline for submitting the article is 5 October 2020.
-Please note that the article must be limited to approximately 15,000 characters, including spaces (approximately 2,400 words).
+The final deadline for submitting the article is 1st February 2021.
+Please note that the article must be around 2,400 words.

-As for each issue, the call for articles extends to ‘miscellaneous’ articles, which could be included in any of the following columns: “Perspectives”, “Transition”, “Innovations”, “Ethics”, “Reporting” or “Tribune”.
+As for each issue, the call for papers extends to “miscellaneous” articles, which could fit into the following columns: “Perspectives”, “Transition”, “Innovations”, “Ethics”, “Reports” or “Tribune”.

 Prevention, awareness and sanctions for sexist and sexual violence: the current state of the humanitarian sector

 Codirected by Jan Verlin, postdoctoral researcher at the Chair in Geopolitics of Risks – École normale Supérieure, and associate researcher at the Centre for the Sociology of Organisations (CNRS-Sciences Po)